aryan19801/Chatify-App/README.md

 🏁 Getting Started
 ✅ Prerequisites

-Before you begin, ensure you have the following installed on your system:
+Before diving in, ensure you have the following installed on your system:

- Node.js (comes with npm) - Download here
+  *  Node.js (comes with npm) - [Download here](https://nodejs.org/)

- MongoDB - A running instance or a cloud service like MongoDB Atlas
+  *  MongoDB - Have a local instance running or use a cloud service like [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)

 ⚙️ Installation
 Clone the repository:

 git clone https://github.com/aryan19801/Chatify-App.git

 cd Chatify-App

 Configure Environment Variables: